Marriage License: Commission and models

 The older man was modeled by Jason Braman, a shopkeeper in Stockbridge.
 Braman was chosen as the model because his wife had recently died.
 Rockwell originally positioned him sitting nearer the couple.
 During the photo shoot Braman relaxed and "slumped down" in the chair, a more natural pose Rockwell took a liking to and used for the final painting.

 Process

 Using his collection of reference photographs, Rockwell composed a series of full-size sketches which were used to create a smaller final color study.
 A filing cabinet from the clerk's office made its way into a study but was removed in the final painting in favor of a potbelly stove to make the room look older.
 The final painting was created by transferring the sketch onto the canvas and painting over it.
-In total, it took about 33 days for Rockwell to produce the painting.
-The finished painting was framed and then sent to The Saturday Evening Post.
+It took Rockwell just over a month to finish the painting, which was framed and then sent to The Saturday Evening Post.
 The Post had the painting color photographed.
-It was used to create four plates, blue, red, yellow, and black, that would be used print a color reproduction.
+It was used to create four plates (blue, red, yellow, and black) which would be used to print a color reproduction.